influxdata/intel-influxdata/README.md

 # Intel // InfluxData

 This repo contains configuration and an installation script for the Intel IoT Gateway.
-It downloads the latest version of InfluxDB, Kapacitor, Chronograf and Telegraf from our repository and installs and configures them.
-To install just clone down this repo:
+It downloads the latest version of InfluxDB, Kapacitor, Chronograf and Telegraf from our repositories and installs and configures them.
+To install, just clone down this repo:

 ```
 $ git clone git@github.com:influxdata/intel-influxdata.git && cd intel-influxdata